quantiacs/documentation/en/source/quick_start/quick_start.md

 weights = weights / abs(strategy).sum("asset")
 ```

-The call to the "clean" function corrects exposure and automatically fixes obstacles for passing competition filters (more at <a href='/contest' target='_blank'>competitions</a>): large exposure to a single stock (more than 5%) and exposure to illiquid assets:
+The call to the "clean" function corrects exposure and automatically fixes obstacles for passing competition filters (more at <a href='/contest' target='_blank'>competitions</a>), for example large exposure to a single stock (more than 5%) and exposure to illiquid assets:
 ```python
 weights = output.clean(weights, data, "stocks")
 ```